Mechanic's lien: Releases of Lien

 A lien release, also known as a release of lien or a cancellation of lien, is a document that may be voluntarily provided by a lien claimant, such as a subcontractor, in exchange for payment or a promise of payment from a general contractor or a property owner.
 Negotiations may be tricky, as lien claimants generally want to be paid before they release a lien, while the owner of the property subject to the lien will generally want the lien released before they make payment.
-Unlike a lien waiver that negates the right to file a lien in the future, a lien release cancels a lien that has already in effect.
+Unlike a lien waiver that negates the right to file a lien in the future, a lien release cancels a lien that has already been in effect.

 Prior to making any payment, the property owner should request a release of lien from every supplier, contractor and subcontractor, which covers the materials used and the work performed on the project.
 A release of lien is a written statement that releases the property from the threat of lien.
 If the contract requires partial payments be made before the work is completed in full, then the property owner may request a partial release of lien covering all labor and materials used up to the time of payment.

 Before final payment, a property owner should obtain an affidavit from the contractor that lists all unpaid parties who performed labor or services, or provided materials to the property.
 The property owner should make sure the contractor obtains releases from all of these parties before making final payment.

-Protection from liens

-Often a mechanic’s lien is discovered long after it has been filed in the public records, but by taking a few proactive measures, property owners can ensure their properties are protected from the burdens imposed by such mechanic’s liens.

-Notice of commencement

-File a Notice of Commencement before beginning any home construction or remodeling project.
-Record the form with the Clerk of the Circuit Court in the county where the property being improved is located.
-Post a certified copy at the job site, too.
-The Notice notes the property owner’s intent to begin improvements, the location of the property, description of the work and the amount of bond (if any).
-It also identifies the property owner, contractor, surety, lender and other pertinent information.

-A property owner who fails to record a Notice of Commencement or incorrect information on the Notice could result in having to pay twice for the same work or materials.
-Request a list of all subcontractors and suppliers who have a contract with the contractor to provide services or materials to the property.

-At the end of the project and after the contractor is paid in full and obtained all of the necessary Releases of Lien and affidavits as described above are obtained, file a Notice of Termination of Notice of Commencement with the Clerk of the Circuit Court in the county where the property being improved is located.